Achvarasdal

 Achvarasdal (from the Norse placename meaning "Barr's valley", with the later, post 13th century addition of the Gaelic Ach-/Achadh- meaning "field") is a village in Caithness, Scotland, within the Highland council area.
+Its Gaelic name is officially Achadh Mharasdail but it is also known in Gaelic as Achadh Bhàrrasdail.

 Geography

 Achvarasdal lies 1 mi east of Reay, Thurso, in Caithness, Highland.
 Immediately to the south flows Achiegullan Burn and the Burn of Isauld.
 Achvarasdal Burn drains into Sandside Bay to the west.
 Loch Achbuiligan lies to the north, and the hamlet of Isauld to the northwest.

 Landmarks

 The area includes a broch in which the lower parts of the wall are preserved, including a chamber and traces of a staircase.
 The floor of the broch was covered with gravel in 2019 to stop weed growth, but there is still giant hogweed infesting the wallheads and surroundings.

 There is a small outcrop of haematite iron at Achvarasdal.
 Attempts at iron ore mining were made in the early 1870s, and an 1874 map reveals that a windmill was built, probably for pumping.
 A cairn in the area indicates that it was a burial place of a Celtic maormer or a Norse warrior.